 Once the pre-construction meeting is finished, the foundation of the home is poured, but only after inspections by the builder and the municipality are complete.

 Once the home is “dried-in” meaning roofing and sheathing are installed, the home’s rough mechanicals are installed.
-This process includes heating, air conditioning, plumbing and electrical system installation.
+This process includes heating, air conditioning, plumbing, and electrical system installation.

-Trim work is the next phase of a new home and is when all the faucets, sinks, doorknobs and small hardware items are installed.
+Trim work is the next phase of a new home and is when all the faucets, sinks, doorknobs, and small hardware items are installed.
 Landscaping is done at this point, too, really adding to that new home feel!

-A quality inspection is conducted once the house is complete.
-Next, the homebuyers will have a final walk-through before closing on the home.
+After inspection, the homebuyers will have a final walk-through before closing on the home.
 The builder explains the systems and features and discusses homeowner maintenance and warranty procedures.
 Any minor adjustments are addressed at this point, as well.